GSA-TTS/tts-tech-operations/how_we_work/workflow.md

 1. Card Review `Icebox`
 1. Review cards of other teammates
    - Skim through any background information
-   - Check for missing User Stories
    - Clearly lays out what problem is being solved
    - Captures all the perspective users
    - Validate the Size as being realistic
    - Achievable Acceptance Criteria
      - Clear what it would take to close the card